What is a Behavior Model?

 7/28/23 2:41 PM

-SysML, which stands for Systems Modeling Language, is a general-purpose graphical modeling language used for specifying, analyzing, designing, and documenting complex systems.
-It is based on the Unified Modeling Language (UML) and extends it with additional concepts and notations specifically tailored for systems engineering.
+Systems Modeling Language (SysML) is a general-purpose, graphical modeling language used to specify, analyze, design, and document complex systems.
+It extends the Unified Modeling Language (UML) by incorporating additional concepts tailored for systems engineering.

 SysML provides nine diagram types to represent different aspects of a system.
 These diagram types help modelers visualize and communicate various perspectives of a system's structure, behavior, and requirements.